telefonicaid/iotagent-node-lib/doc/api.md

 creation using the provisioning API.
 However, note that if a device (autoprovisioned or not) doesn't have these parameters defined at device level in database, the parameters are inherit from config group parameters.

+## Special measures and attributes names

+In case of arriving measures with name `id` or `type`, they are automatically transformed to `measure_id` and `measure_type`.
+The reason behind this is to avoid to collide with the original entity id and type, as mechanism that enable store measure values from parameters called with the same name.
+It only applies to autoprovisioned attributes and is also available at JEXL context with the same name (`measure_id`or `measure_type`).

+In case of provisioning attributes using `id` or `type` as names, they are ignored.

 ## Entity attributes

 In the config group/device model there are four list of attributes with different purpose to configure how the